keduba/my_test/content/post/update/index.md

 title: Update
 subtitle: "Python programming and Machine Learning. "
 date: 2022-02-24T08:41:37.511Z
-summary: "*This is a post to keep up with the state of my learning.
-I'm using it to keep track of how I have been learning and studying with my goal of becoming an expert in machine learning by the end of February.*"
+summary: "**This is a post to keep up with my studying machine learning.
+I'm using it to keep track of how I have been working towards my goal of becoming an expert in machine learning by the end of February 2022.**"
 draft: false
 featured: true
 image: